EsportsResults

 Counter-Strike 2

-Valve replaces CS:GO with CS2 on the Source 2 engine, modernizing the world’s most popular betting sport.
+Valve replaces CS:GO with CS2 on the Source 2 engine, modernising the world's most popular betting sport.

 The IOC confirms the first Olympic Esports Games, providing the final layer of institutional legitimacy.